 The White House in Washington DC is where the current President of the United States resides with his family Read more about the White House >>

-The Empire State Building is so iconic and well-known that it is almost synonymous with United States itself.
-The building is also an embodiment of the capitalist spirit of the country.
+The Empire State Building is a famous American Skyscraper that is so well-known that it is almost synonymous with United States itself.
+This Iconic American building is also an embodiment of the capitalist spirit of the country.

 It features the Roman liberty goddess, robed and holding a torch signifying freedom.
 The statue was a gift from France to the United States.
 It was sculpted by Frederic Auguste Bartholdi.